 Ash believes in training and encouraging the new generation to become lifelong learners and preparing them for the unknown future.
 “Nothing happens until something moves” – Albert Einstein.

 International Baccalaureate and Cambridge (IBDP/IGCSE) Programmes Mathematics Teacher

 Dr. Ozhan Akdag

 Dr. Ozhan Akdag has 20 years of experience by teaching mathematics in International Baccalaureate (MYP and DP) and Cambridge (A-level and IGCSE).
 Teacher graduated from Ataturk Technical University and worked in many international schools and latest in Denmark and Czech Republic.
 He founded and managed Robotics and Project creating clubs at schools where he previously worked.
 Dr. Ozhan Akdag wants to create a robotics club in “Erudito licėjus” too and wants to join some competitions with students.
 Dr. Ozhan Akdag is pleased that by teaching children mathematics, he encourages students to achieve the highest results.

-International Baccalaureate and Cambridge (IBDP/IGCSE) Programmes Information Technology Teacher
+International Baccalaureate Computer Science and Cambridge Primary & Secondary Programmes Information Technology Teacher

 Secondary School Programme Manager and History Teacher